rogerwelin/alviss/README.md

 Compliments
 --------
-Special thanks goes to [Axfood It AB](https://www.axfood.se/) for letting me opensource this
+Special thanks goes to [Axfood IT AB](https://www.axfood.se/) for letting me opensource this